IBM 1620

-The IBM 1620 was a model of scientific minicomputer produced by IBM.
+The IBM 1620 is a model of scientific minicomputer that was produced by IBM.
 It was announced on October 21, 1959, and was then marketed as an inexpensive scientific computer.
 After a total production of about two thousand machines, it was withdrawn on November 19, 1970.
 Modified versions of the 1620 were used as the CPU of the IBM 1710 and IBM 1720 Industrial Process Control Systems (making it the first digital computer considered reliable enough for real-time process control of factory equipment).

-Being variable-word-length decimal, as opposed to fixed-word-length pure binary, made it an especially attractive first computer to learn on – and hundreds of thousands of students had their first experiences with a computer on the IBM 1620.
+Being variable-word-length decimal, as opposed to fixed-word-length pure binary, made it an especially attractive first computer to learn on; hundreds of thousands of students had their first computer experience on the IBM 1620.

 Core memory cycle times were 20 microseconds for the (earlier) Model I, 10 microseconds for the Model II (about a thousand times slower than typical computer main memory in 2006).
 The Model II was introduced in 1962.

 Architecture

 Memory

-The IBM 1620 Model I was a variable "word" length decimal (BCD) computer using magnetic-core memory.
+The IBM 1620 Model I was a variable word length, binary-coded decimal (BCD) computer using magnetic-core memory.
 The Model I core could hold 20,000 decimal digits with each digit stored in six bits.
 More memory could be added with the IBM 1623 Storage Unit, Model 1 which held 40,000 digits, or the 1623 Model 2 which held 60,000.

 The Model II deployed the IBM 1625 core-storage memory unit, whose memory cycle time was halved by using faster cores, compared to the Model I's (internal or 1623 memory unit): to 10 μs (i.e., the cycle speed was raised to 100 kHz).

 While the five-digit addresses of either model could have addressed 100,000 decimal digits, no machine larger than 60,000 decimal digits was ever marketed.